Therapy for complex trauma, sensitivity and chronic illness in Seattle, WA

 About Me

 Hi, I’m Danny!
 Thanks for being here.
 I’m a full heart on my sleeve type of person (and therapist).
 I bring a lot of my authentic human-ness to this work.
-I don’t believe there’s any helpful reason to put on a therapist-shaped veil for you.
+I love balancing a passion for clinical excellence with a personable and heart-centered therapeutic style.

 I came to work in the mental health field over ten years ago via the peer support world and the incredible work of the Wildflower Alliance.
-I owe a lot of my worldview and healing prowess to this time.
+I owe a lot of my development as a human to this time.
 (As an aside, please support Wildflower and all of the beautiful work they’re doing!)

 I was born into an incredibly sensitive body-mind, and I grew up in an environment that had no idea what to do with me.
 My body, already carrying so much ancestral trauma, took on the heartbreaking experiences of abuse during my most formative years.
 I struggled immensely as a young person with suicidality and self-harm.
 It took me a really long time to find my footing; it was via spaces where others “got it” without trying to “fix me” that I was able to begin healing.

 And this is the underlying philosophy I hold for all of us: that, when we are in environments that love and accept us, that welcome our depth and our quirk and our messy uniqueness, that lovingly see the pain underneath our defenses, we know innately how to heal.
-I take my responsibility to create such an environment for you very seriously.
-You will be loved here.
+I take my responsibility to create such an environment for you very seriously (but not too seriously).
+Your true self in all of its bigness, quirkiness, and beauty will not only be welcomed but deeply celebrated here.

 I graduated with a Master’s Degree in Social Work in 2020 and have been a licensed therapist in Washington State since 2022.
 My style is gentle, loving, sturdy, and adaptable.
 I think I’m very funny, but you can ultimately be the judge of that.
 My promise to you is that I’m here with you for your healing arc- all of its messy ups and downs, all of its silly and sweet moments and painstaking heartbreaks.
 I’ll hold a steady, confident hand as you move towards the life you dream about.

-Some other things I call myself beside a politicized healer include: tender heart, flowerchild, music-lover, wandering soul, and sports gorl.
-I am a white, nonbinary, queer, and polyamorous Highly Sensitive Person (HSP) who lives with Ehlers Danlos Syndrome (EDS).
+Some other things I call myself beside a politicized healer include: tender heart, flowerchild, music-lover, wandering soul, and sports girl.
+I am a white, nonbinary, queer, and polyamorous Highly Sensitive Person (HSP) who lives with chronic autoimmunity, fatigue, and Ehlers Danlos Syndrome (EDS).
+I love italics if you haven’t already figured this out, because I love The Drama!!
+I have many years of prior experience in the peer support, political organizing, and nonprofit management spaces.

 I believe that you “doing your work” is inherently political and is an incredibly important step in moving towards a more loving and just world.
 I also believe that engaging in a politicized healing arc is how you access a lot more agency in the context of a sociopolitical system consistently attempting to minimize/eliminate your access to agency.